Ajd760/Breakout/README.md

 ### Known Bugs/Shortcomings:
 * Bottom right block being destroyed without getting hit
 * Paddle physics only has 3 hit areas
-* Ball physics very limited (no collider logic currently on the blocks so no direction change based on hit location)
+* Ball physics very limited (limited collider logic currently on ball to block collision so direction change is not based on hit location)

+#### Basic Controls:
+* Move paddle with mouse or keyboard arrows, launch ball with mouseclick or spacebar press